 7. Finely grate the Pecorino cheese.
 Crack the eggs into a bowl and beat them well to combine.
 Set aside.

 8. Taste the lamb sauce and add a pinch more salt or pepper if you think it needs it.
 Fish out the thyme sprigs, bay and cinnamon stick.

-9. Lay 1/3 of the aubergine slices in the base of a 2½-3ltr ovenproof dish.
-Spoon over 1/3 of the lamb sauce.
-Top with another 1/3 of the aubergines, then spoon over another 1/3 of the lamb sauce.
-Top with the rest of the aubergine slices then spoon over the remaining lamb sauce.
+9. Lay one-third of the aubergine slices in the base of a 2½-3ltr ovenproof dish.
+Spoon over one-third of the lamb sauce.
+Top with another one-third of the aubergines, then spoon over another one-third of the lamb sauce.
+Top with the rest of the aubergine slices, then spoon over the remaining lamb sauce.

 10. Stir the beaten eggs and Pecorino into the cooled béchamel sauce and grate in around ¼ of the nutmeg.
 Add a pinch of salt and stir well to mix, then pour the sauce over the top of the moussaka.
 Grate over a little more nutmeg.
 Slide the dish into the oven and bake for 45 mins-1 hr till browned and golden.
 Let the moussaka cool in the dish for 15 mins or so before serving.
 It goes really well with a crisp green salad, or try our Horta recipe for some Greek greens.

 11. Cheesed to Meet You